Skip to content

-Set up Spack for building ACCESS models
+How to use Spack on Gadi for building ACCESS models

 Spack is a build-from-source package manager, specifically designed to simplify the installation of scientific software on supercomputers.
+Spack allows users to build ACCESS models directly from the source code, swap model components, and carry out development testing that involves modifying the source code.

 Prerequisites

-- NCI Account
+• NCI Account

 These instructions are tailored specifically for Gadi.
-To use Spack on Gadi, you need to Set Up your NCI Account. - Bash shell
+To use Spack on Gadi, you need to Set Up your NCI Account.

 Tip